 Making as a Way of Living

-I’ve never really wanted to choose just one thing.
+I’ve never been very good at choosing just one thing.
 I want to learn everything.
 Maybe because I’ve had to.
-Maybe because I love it.
-Maybe both.
+Maybe because curiosity is its own kind of hunger.
+Probably both.

 The Drive for Independence